Voices from Our Students

 Growing up in Hong Kong, I have always been infatuated with Japanese culture in the form of anime and design due to its strong influence on my home city.
 However, it was not until when I went solo backpacking in Japan for three weeks without knowing a single word of Japanese after Freshman year, that I realized the importance of learning the language to be in touch with real Japanese people.

-I decided to take Intensive Beginning Japanese the following semester.
+I decided to take the Intensive Beginning Japanese the following semester.
 Thanks to the heart and soul poured out by caring professors, I was able to develop a strong foundation in kana and grammar, greatly complimenting my existing knowledge in Chinese kanji.
 Through the immersive classes, I was also able to get exposure to different aspects of Japanese culture and mannerisms that I wouldn’t have otherwise noticed.

-Armed with the foundation I gained from Japanese classes (up to 312), I travelled frequently to Japan in the past two years and realized my new ability to communicate fairly fluently with native speakers, even making a few friends around the country.
+Armed with the foundation I gained from Japanese classes (up to 312), I traveled frequently to Japan in the past two years and realized my new ability to communicate fairly fluently with native speakers, even making a few friends around the country.
 Most recently, I made the leap of faith to attend Boston Career Forum, a recruiting event meant for Japanese-English bilinguals, and managed to snag a job offer in Tokyo through rounds of interviews conducted in business Japanese.
 I would highly recommend going through the Japanese Language Program, no matter if you just want to understand more nuances of Japanese culture, or seriously considers pursuing a new life and career in Japan.

 I first became acquainted with Japanese when my older brothers exposed me to Japanese movies and music.
 After developing a strong interest for Japanese entertainment, I wanted to study the language.
 Unfortunately, my high school did not offer Japanese so coming to Penn and learning about the Japanese program was a huge plus for me.

 Learning Japanese has been a wonderful experience and it has been one of my favorite classes at Penn.
 The professors are wonderful and really care about the students.
 They incorporate teachings on Japanese culture into daily lessons in order to give a holistic learning experience.
 They are kind and supportive and will answer any questions and ensure that everyone understands the content.
-In addition, class is always interesting because of the engaging discussions and funny conversations.
+In addition, the class is always interesting because of the engaging discussions and funny conversations.
 Except for test days, I always look forward to class and practicing my Japanese.

 Furthermore, I’ve been able to practice Japanese outside of class.
 I have a conversation partner through the English Language Program and I can speak with a native Japanese person.
 In addition, I was able to go on a subsidized spring break trip to Japan through a Wharton program.
 I believe that I was accepted into the program because of my interest in Japanese and the courses I took.
 The trip was really fun and helpful as it solidified my decision to study abroad in the spring.
 While I think that my Japanese is still bad, I have learned a lot and I am excited to learn more.
 Even though it is difficult, I am working hard to improve my language skills.